unl-nimbus-lab/pymavswarm/examples/README.md

 - `check_state.py`: demonstrates how to check the state of swarm agents; also demonstrates how to log data to a [`tlog`](https://ardupilot.org/copter/docs/common-mission-planner-telemetry-logs.html) file
-- `companion_computer.py`: demonstrates how to send commands from a companion computer
 - `custom_observer.py`: demonstrates how to implement a callback for an agent state change
 - `goto.py`: demonstrates how to command an agent to fly to a specified location